-The new Iowa Interstate Shops came into view where the Rock Island Heritage Unit 513 was waiting for us to be put on the east end of our train to Rock Island.
+The new Iowa Interstate shops came into view where Iowa Interstate ES44AC 513 was waiting for us to be put on the east end of our train to Rock Island.

-We pulled down to clear the switch.
-We then waited there while our engine crew switched over to the Rock Island Unit.
+We pulled down to clear the switch then waited there while our engine crew switched over to the Rock Island engine.

-The Rock Island Heritage Unit 513 went by our location and headed to the front of our train which really is the rear of our train.
-We left the Iowa Interstate Shops and pulled down to the east switch but had to wait for a switch lock to be removed.
-We left Yocum Connection at 9:46 AM for Rock Island running backwards, heading to Iowa City.
+Iowa Interstate ES44AC 513 in Rock Island heritage paint scheme passed us on its way to the front of our train, which was really the rear.
+We left the shop area and pulled down to the east switch, but had to wait for a switch lock to be removed.
+We departed Yocum Connection at 9:46 AM for Rock Island running backwards on the way to Iowa City.

-Bart Jennings, our Convention Chairman for the 2012 Cedar Rapids NRHS Convention.
+Bart Jennings, our Convention Chairman for the 2012 NRHS convention.

-The train came out onto the Iowa River Bridge.
+The train went out onto the Iowa River bridge.

-The Crandic Tracks run along the Iowa River.
+The Cedar Rapids and Iowa City Railroad (Crandic) tracks run along the Iowa River.

 Iowa Interstate power in the Iowa City Yard.
-From here we headed to West Liberty for this first photo runby of the trip.
+From here we headed to West Liberty for the first photo runby of the trip.

-The Rock Island Station in West Liberty.
-We unloaded with instructions given over the PA system by car attendant.
-Unfortunately locals and a few of our passengers didn't listen and failed to stay in the photo lines.
-The eastbound shots were fantastic and the westbound shots were very poor.
-Had people followed directions, the westbound shot would have worked.
+The Rock Island station in West Liberty built in 1897.
+We unloaded with instructions given over the PA system by the car attendant.
+Unfortunately locals and a few of our passengers did not listen and failed to stay in the photo lines.
+The eastbound shots were fantastic and the westbound shots very poor.
+Had people followed directions, the westbound photographs would have worked.

-The westbound back up move at a slow speed which provided excellent pictures.
+The westbound reverse move was at a slow speed which provided excellent pictures.
 Thank you Bart Jennings.

 The eastbound photo runby at speed.
 Excellent!
-Then the problems begin.
+Then the problems began.

 The westbound return move.
-You judge it?
-The train ran through Atalissa then headed to the Cedar River Bridge.
-I took a walk back through the train.
+You judge it.
+Everyone reboarded and we proceeded through Atalissa then on to the Cedar River bridge and I walked back through the train.

 The train crossed the Cedar River.

 The Rock Island lives on both ends of our train.
-The train ran through Moscow, North Star, Wilton and by Twin Star.
-We ran through Durant, Stockton and Walcott.
-The train ran into Davenport and we ran by the park where we would have lunch.
+The train ran through Moscow, North Star, Wilton, Twin Star, Durant, Stockton and Walcott then to Davenport, passing the park where we would have lunch.